Muhajir

 Renewable Energy Use

-Adoption of renewable energy is slow but increasing, with initiatives focusing on solar energy in urban areas.
+Adoption of renewable energy sources is increasing, with solar panels and energy-efficient practices gaining popularity.

 Community Involvement In Practices

-Community involvement is key in cultural and environmental practices, with local organizations leading efforts to promote sustainability.
+Community involvement is key in environmental initiatives, with local groups leading conservation and sustainability efforts.

 Environmental Education Programs